purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/NLP-interview-questions.md

 In the TF-IDF vector space, each document will be represented by a vector where each dimension corresponds to a word, and the value of the dimension is the **TF-IDF score** of that word in the document.

+## Question 16
+**What is the bag-of-words model?**

+[Bag of Words](https://www.geeksforgeeks.org/bag-of-words-bow-model-in-nlp) is a classical text representation technique in NLP that describes the occurrence of words within a document or not.
+It just keeps track of word counts and ignores the grammatical details and the word order.

+Each document is transformed as a numerical vector, where each dimension corresponds to a unique word in the vocabulary.
+The value in each dimension of the vector represents the frequency, occurrence, or other measure of importance of that word in the document.

+Let's consider two simple text documents:
+Document 1: "I love apples."
+Document 2: "I love mangoes too."

+Step 1: Tokenization
+Document 1 tokens: ["I", "love", "apples"]
+Document 2 tokens: ["I", "love", "mangoes", "too"]

+Step 2: Vocabulary Creation by collecting all unique words across the documents
+Vocabulary: ["I", "love", "apples", "mangoes", "too"]
+The vocabulary has five unique words, so each document vector will have five dimensions.

+Step 3: Vectorization
+Create numerical vectors for each document based on the vocabulary.
+For Document 1:
+- The dimension corresponding to "I" has a value of 1.
+- The dimension corresponding to "love" has a value of 1.
+- The dimension corresponding to "apples" has a value of 1.
+- The dimensions corresponding to "mangoes" and "too" have values of 0 since they do not appear in Document 1.
+Document 1 vector: [1, 1, 1, 0, 0]

+For Document 2:
+- The dimension corresponding to "I" has a value of 1.
+- The dimension corresponding to "love" has a value of 1.
+- The dimension corresponding to "mangoes" has a value of 1.
+- The dimension corresponding to "apples" has a value of 0 since it does not appear in Document 2.
+- The dimension corresponding to "too" has a value of 1.
+Document 2 vector: [1, 1, 0, 1, 1]

+The value in each dimension represents the occurrence or frequency of the corresponding word in the document.
+The BoW representation allows us to compare and analyze the documents based on their word frequencies.

+## Question 17

+**Define the Bag of N-grams model in NLP.**

+The [Bag of n-grams](https://www.geeksforgeeks.org/n-gram-language-modelling-with-nltk) model is a modification of the standard bag-of-words (BoW) model in NLP.
+Instead of taking individual words to be the fundamental units of representation, the Bag of n-grams model considers contiguous sequences of n words, known as n-grams, to be the fundamental units of representation.

+The Bag of n-grams model divides the text into n-grams, which can represent consecutive words or characters depending on the value of n.
+These n-grams are subsequently considered as features or tokens, similar to individual words in the BoW model.

+The steps for creating a bag-of-n-grams model are as follows:

+-   The text is split or tokenized into individual words or characters.
+-   The tokenized text is used to construct N-grams of size n (sequences of n consecutive words or characters).
+If n is set to 1 known as uni-gram i.e. same as a bag of words, 2 i.e. bi-grams, and 3 i.e. tri-gram.
+-   A vocabulary is built by collecting all unique n-grams across the entire corpus.
+-   Similarly to the BoW approach, each document is represented as a numerical vector.
+The vector’s dimensions correspond to the vocabulary’s unique n-grams, and the value in each dimension denotes the frequency or occurrence of that n-gram in the document.

+### Explain
+The **Bag of N-grams** model is an extension of the **Bag of Words (BoW)** model in Natural Language Processing (NLP), where instead of looking at individual words, it considers **contiguous sequences of 'n' words** (called **n-grams**) as the fundamental unit of representation.
+This allows the model to capture word **sequences** or **context**, which the standard BoW model ignores.

+### Key Difference:

+-   In the **Bag of Words (BoW)** model, each word is treated independently.
+-   In the **Bag of N-grams** model, sequences of words (e.g., pairs or triples of consecutive words) are considered, helping capture some level of word order or phrase-level information.

+### How the Bag of N-grams Model Works:

+1.  **Tokenization**: The text is broken into individual tokens (words or characters).
+2.  **N-grams Formation**: The tokenized text is grouped into **n-grams**, which are sequences of **n consecutive tokens** (words).
+The value of **n** determines the size of the n-gram:
+    -   **Unigram (n = 1)**: Single words (same as Bag of Words).
+    -   **Bigram (n = 2)**: Pairs of consecutive words.
+    -   **Trigram (n = 3)**: Triples of consecutive words.
+3.  **Vocabulary Creation**: A vocabulary of all unique n-grams is created across the entire corpus.
+4.  **Vectorization**: Each document is represented as a vector where the dimensions correspond to the unique n-grams, and the values represent the frequency or occurrence of those n-grams in the document.

+### Example:

+Let’s consider two simple documents:

+**Document 1**: "I love apples"
+**Document 2**: "I love mangoes too"

+#### Step 1: Tokenization

+Both documents are tokenized into individual words:

+-   Document 1 tokens: ["I", "love", "apples"]
+-   Document 2 tokens: ["I", "love", "mangoes", "too"]

+#### Step 2: N-grams Formation

+Let’s create **bigrams** (n = 2) for both documents:

+-   **Document 1 Bigrams**:
+    -   "I love"
+    -   "love apples"
+-   **Document 2 Bigrams**:
+    -   "I love"
+    -   "love mangoes"
+    -   "mangoes too"

+#### Step 3: Vocabulary Creation

+The vocabulary is created by gathering all the unique bigrams from both documents:

+-   **Vocabulary**: ["I love", "love apples", "love mangoes", "mangoes too"]

+#### Step 4: Vectorization

+Now, we create vectors for each document based on the frequency of these bigrams in each document.

+-   **Document 1 Vector**:

+    -   "I love" appears 1 time → 1
+    -   "love apples" appears 1 time → 1
+    -   "love mangoes" appears 0 times → 0
+    -   "mangoes too" appears 0 times → 0
+        **Vector**: [1, 1, 0, 0]
+-   **Document 2 Vector**:

+    -   "I love" appears 1 time → 1
+    -   "love apples" appears 0 times → 0
+    -   "love mangoes" appears 1 time → 1
+    -   "mangoes too" appears 1 time → 1
+        **Vector**: [1, 0, 1, 1]

+### Why Use N-grams?

+-   **Capturing Word Sequences**: Unlike BoW, which ignores word order, **N-grams** can capture word order and local context.
+For instance, "I love" vs. "love I" are treated as different bigrams, preserving some context.
+-   **Short Phrases**: N-grams can capture commonly occurring phrases like "New York" or "machine learning," which might be missed by individual word representations.
+-   **Balance Between Complexity and Context**: Unigrams lose context, and higher-order n-grams (like trigrams or 4-grams) can become computationally expensive. **Bigrams** or **trigrams** provide a balance between context and simplicity.

+### Example Comparison (Unigram vs. Bigram):

+For Document 1 ("I love apples"):

+-   **Unigram (n=1) representation (Bag of Words)**:
+    Vocabulary: ["I", "love", "apples", "mangoes", "too"]
+    Document vector: [1, 1, 1, 0, 0] (word occurrences)

+-   **Bigram (n=2) representation (Bag of N-grams)**:
+    Vocabulary: ["I love", "love apples", "love mangoes", "mangoes too"]
+    Document vector: [1, 1, 0, 0] (bigram occurrences)

+In the bigram model, you capture that **"I love"** and **"love apples"** are consecutive, which gives more information about the structure of the sentence.

+### Summary:

+The **Bag of N-grams** model extends the BoW model by incorporating sequences of words (n-grams), allowing it to capture some word order and context, which can be crucial for tasks like text classification, machine translation, and sentiment analysis.

 ## Reference
 - https://www.geeksforgeeks.org/nlp-interview-questions/